2018 Celebration of Community Peacemakers

 We invite you to join us for an evening of food, entertainment, and activities for all!
 We’ll be holding a raffle, silent auction, and you’ll have the opportunity to interact with MAP’s staff and learn more about our programming.

-**More information COMING SOON**
+**More details COMING SOON**

 nominations are now open for youth, adults, and organizations who exemplify peacemaking in our community.

 Steve Rolland was a Duluth police officer, known for his compassion and ability to resolve conflicts by many.
 He was honored as a community peacemaker in the 1996 Celebration of Community Peacemakers.
 You can recognize the work that Rolland did by nominating a youth in the community that you think is creating or building peace in our community.

 Gary Gordon is a past recipient of the Adult Peacemaker Award for his work to bring Duluth’s Islamic and Jewish communities together.
 Nominate someone that you think is creating or building peace in our community.
 Past nominees have included: drop-in center director, youth service worker, day care provider, government official, men’s group coordinator, mentor and a teacher.

 Nominate an organization, group, or agency that you think is creating or building peace in our community.
 Past recipients have been for profits/and non-profits that have taken steps to make our community a more peaceful place.

 If you are interested in sponsoring this event,

 The beginnings of Men As Peacemakers’ (MAP) Community Peacemaker Celebration date back to the beginning of our organization.
 Our non-profit began offering awards and scholarships to community-nominated “peacemakers” - individuals and organizations in the greater Duluth area who exemplified the work of building peace and promoting non-violence.

 1996: Vance Hopkins, Jan Provost, Steve Rolland, Steve O’Neil, Angie Miller and their Children, Tyran Schroyer